praveenoruganti/praveenoruganti-javascript/11_Closures/ReadMe.md

 When you use closures to control side effects, you’re usually concerned with ones that can mess up your code flow like Ajax or timeouts.

-Let’s go through this with an example to make things clearer.
+Lets go through this with an example to make things clearer.

-Let’s say you want to make a cake for your friend’s birthday.
+Lets say you want to make a cake for your friend’s birthday.
 This cake would take a second to make, so you wrote a function that logs made a cake after one second.

 ```javascript
 function makeCake() {